 - Hold the valve (5) from above and push it out through the top.

-Apply a thin film of grease on the valvecasing (9).
+- Apply a thin film of grease (Selmer Tuning Slide) on the valve casing (9).

 It is best to rub the thin layer of grease on with your fingers.
 Take care that the grease does not get into the valve during removal and replacement.